WhiteLynks/pet-management-back-end/README.md

 ## Running back end ##

-To run the back end either run java class called PetManagementBackEndApplication in your favorite IDE.
+To run the back end either run java class called PetManagementBackEndApplication.java in your favorite IDE.
 Alternatively, running the command `mvn spring-boot:run` in project root directory should work too

 ## Time spent on assignment ##